-- Operating revenue decreased to \$0.00 in 2021 due to COVID-19 zero fare decision made by the Jefferson Transit Authority Board in March 2020 in order to reduce contact between the general public and transit personnel.
-In April 2022, the Jefferson Transit Authority Board passed a Fare Policy resolution that made zero-fare on all regular routes standard. - Operating expenses (excluding depreciation) decreased 28.2% to \$4,574,015 from \$6,366,808.
-The primary reason for the decrease is due to significant decreases in the required GASB 68/71 Pension proportionate share calculation and the required GASB 75 Other Post-Employment Benefits (OPEB) proportionate share calculation resulting in a decrease in pension and benefits expenses.
-Jefferson Transit saw significant increases in payroll related, fuel, maintenance and repair over 2020 figures due to the pandemic service cut in 2020. - Sales tax revenue increased 22.2% to \$6,493,043 from \$5,315,681. - Operating subsidies decreased 37.7% to \$1,837,076 from \$2,947,175.
-Grant funding varies from year to year. - Net position increased 16.8% to \$26,206,313 from \$22,444,897.
+- During the COVID-19 pandemic, in March 2020, the Jefferson Transit Authority Board implemented zero fare across all routes and services in order to reduce contact between the general public and transit personnel, decreasing operating revenue to \$0.00 in 2020 and 2021.
+In April 2022, the Jefferson Transit Authority Board passed a Fare Policy resolution that made zero-fare on regular routes (excluding express and premium labeled routes) standard, as well as all passengers 18 years of age and younger regardless of the type of service provided.
+Jefferson Transit introduced a new express route commuter service in February 2022, the Kingston Express, between Port Townsend and Kingston, WA and started collecting fares on the express service in March 2022.
+Jefferson Transit collected \$11,700 in operating revenue in 2022. - Operating expenses (excluding depreciation) increased 38.3% to \$4,798,274 from \$3,468,885.
+Jefferson Transit saw significant increases in payroll related, fuel, maintenance and repair expenses over 2021 figures due to increased costs of supplies and materials, and service costs, and supply chain shortages. - Sales tax revenue increased 13% to \$7,337,593 from \$6,493,043. - Operating subsidies increased 148.8% to \$4,570,324 from \$1,837,076.
+In 2022, Jefferson Transit received operating expense reimbursement from no-match grants including CARES, CRRSAA, and ARPA.
+Grant funding varies from year to year. - Net position increased 25.3% to \$32,840,084 from \$26,206,313.